hbrs-cse/Modellbildung-und-Simulation/_build/04_nichtlineare_gleichungen/exercises_00_bierschaum.md

 hold on

 % plot measurement
+% Note: The syntax of the errorbar function differs in Matlab, the next line only works with Octave.
-h_meas = errorbar(t, V, t_err, V_err, '~>.');
+% Refer to the Matlab Documentation for more information. h_meas = errorbar(t, V, t_err, V_err, '~>.');
 title('Measurement of beer foam volume over time') xlabel('time [s]')